 Beginning in 1998, under the leadership of LSC President John McKay and Vice President Randi Youells, LSC intensified its effort to promote state planning by requiring its grantees to submit detailed state plans and to engage in numerous follow-up activities.
 LSC's efforts to promote mergers and reconfigurations increased in scope and intensity.
 Beginning in 1998 and continuing through 2005, LSC made funding decisions based in large measure on the results of the state planning process that has gone on in each state, although in some instances, LSC rejected the proposals that emerged from the state planning process, substituting its own configuration decisions.
 As a result of reconfigurations, the number of LSC grantees has been reduced substantially, and fewer programs with proportionately larger LSC grants are each responsible for serving more poor people in a larger geographic area.
-In 2006, LSC funded 138 grantees across the country, down from more than 325 in 1995.
+In 2013, LSC funded 134 grantees across the country, down from more than 325 in 1995.

 The state planning initiative has fundamentally changed how civil legal assistance is organized in this country.
 Instead of a diverse group of separate, locally controlled, and fully independent LSC-funded programs, loosely linked by a network of state and national support centers, efforts were made in each state to develop a unified state justice system that includes LSC and non-LSC providers, law schools, pro bono programs, other human services providers, and key elements of the private bar and the state judicial system, working in close collaboration to provide a full range of legal services throughout the state.
-In numerous states, programs that served individual cities or counties were merged to form statewide or regional legal services providers.
 Instead of a philosophy of local control, programs were urged to think in terms of collective responsibility for the delivery of legal services in each state.
 The focus was no longer on what an individual program could do to serve the clients within its service area but on what a state justice community could do to provide equal access to justice to all of the eligible clients across the entire state.
 These efforts were more successful in some states than in others, but the legal services community as a whole has changed its focus from local programs to service to all of the clients within a state.